OmniaParatus3288/OmniaParatus3288/README.md

 ## 🌟 About Me

 I’m a cybersecurity professional with a strong foundation in IT operations and a growing specialty in threat detection, compliance, and adversary simulation.
-I’ve transitioned from workforce analytics into the cyber world with hands-on experience through academic labs, personal Home Lab projects, and participation in WiCyS and Google’s Cybersecurity Cohort.
+I’ve transitioned from workforce analytics into the cyber world with hands-on experience through academic labs, personal Home Lab projects, and participation in WiCyS and Google’s Cybersecurity Certificate Program (now completed ✅).

 I’m currently completing my B.S. in Cybersecurity and diving deep into frameworks like NIST 800-53 and MITRE ATT&CK.
 My GitHub is where I build, break, fix, and document; showcasing not only the skills I have but the ones I’m actively mastering.

 🧪 Currently working on:
 - **Hack The Box Job Role Paths**: Junior Cyber Security Analyst & Penetration Tester
 - **CompTIA Security+** (studying in progress)
-- **Google Cybersecurity Certificate** (cohort program)
+✅ **Google Cybersecurity Certificate** *(completed!)*

 ---